St Peter’s Dental Practice team of three step out into the country side again this weekend. They’ve locked...

 Mr Kumar currently works as a Consultant at the Hillingdon and North West London Hospitals.
 He is committed to raising awareness of mouth cancer.

 Dr Philip Lewis qualified in London in 1977.
 He has worked in general practice and as a clinical assistant in the hospital service.
 Philip takes a keen interest postgraduate education, development of the dental team and public awareness of dental issues.
-He is on the Editorial Advisory Board of both Private Dentistry and Aesthetic Dentistry Today magazines, has received awards for commitment to postgraduate education, belongs to the American Academy of Cosmetic Dentistry and the British Dental Bleaching Society and is a former board director of The British Academy of Cosmetic Dentistry.
+He is on the Editorial Advisory Board of both Private Dentistry and Aesthetic Dentistry Today magazines, has received awards for commitment to postgraduate education, and belongs to a number of professional dental societies.

-For the past 8 years he has been closely involved with the early detection of mouth cancer, lecturing regularly and training dental teams.
+For more than 20 years he has been closely involved with the early detection of mouth cancer, writing articles, lecturing regularly and training dental teams.
 Philip continues to publish regular articles on equipment and products, clinical techniques, patient care and reviews of professional textbooks.
 He lectures both to the profession and the public on a variety of dentally related topics.
-Philip also runs a single-handed private dental practice on the Isle of Wight.
+Philip also runs a single-handed private dental practice on the Isle of Wight and is currently President of the Mouth Cancer Foundation.

 DR HISHAM MEHANNA PhD, BMedSc (hons), MBChB (hons), FRCS, FRCS (ORL-HNS)